addisoncrump/Vitsy/README.md

     - Rotate the stack to the left as the top item of the stack times.
  - duplicate: D
     - Duplicate the top item of the stack.
+ - part: p
+    - Get the top value of the stack's integer value and get its value's index, replacing the top value of the stack with said index.'
  - add: +
     - Add the top two items of the stack.
  - subtract: -